Understanding Android Management with Intune | Android Enterprise

 With Android Enterprise Management APIs, Google did not repeat the mistake of leaving them optional like in the case of the Device Admin APIs but instead made them a standard package in the Android Source code.

-As a result, an OEM taking the source code now and doing heavy modifications will still have the management APIs intact, resulting in a consistent management behavior across the device range.
+As a result, an OEM that takes the source code now and makes heavy modifications will still have the management APIs intact, resulting in consistent management behavior across the device range.

 Did anyone ask about the benefits?